Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Discussion

+To explain the other factors, we should refer to the broader concept of the naming problem, mentioned in Section \ref{analysis:db}, which arises in several dimensions during the VEX-generation workflow, in addition to SBOM components.
+SBOM is affected by one dimension of the naming problem, related to different component identifiers.
+Different SBOM production tools apply various identifier categories, such as SWID tagging, PURL, or CPE \cite{SBOM_naming}.
+Thus, the same component (i.e., dependency) might be listed under different names in SBOM reports and considered as two different entities.
+This also leads to us not matching the reported vulnerabilities.
+However, in Section \ref{analysis:input-dep}, we show that this does not explain all the observed inconsistencies.

+The next dimension of the naming problem appears in the VEX-generation stage during component mapping to the vulnerability databases.
+If the component has several identifiers, the vulnerabilities associated with each particular identifier may also vary depending on the name by which the component is known in the vulnerability database.
+The importance and general effect of SBOM-generation on vulnerability mapping was investigated in \cite{SBOM_Generators_impact}.
+In total, with the current precision of SBOM-generators only 20\% of vulnerabilities can be identified.

+The naming problem also affects vulnerability identifiers.
+This problem was discussed in detail in Section \ref{analysis:impact-identifiers}.
+In our experiments, even though we observe an increase in similarity scores for reports based on a single vulnerability identifier system, the similarity scores are still low.
+This indicates the possible impact of other naming problem dimensions mentioned above.

-Research focused on resolving naming inconsistencies could enhance vulnerability identification and VEX report generation, leading to more consistent and reliable results.
+Research focused on resolving naming inconsistencies in different layers could enhance vulnerability identification and VEX-report generation, leading to more consistent and reliable results.

-Another key factor is the reference to different vulnerability databases, which also impacts report consistency.
-We found a strong positive linear correlation (0.88) between similarity in vulnerability database references and similarity in reports.
-When tools reference the same or a similar number of vulnerability databases, the descriptions and classifications of vulnerabilities tend to align more closely, resulting in greater uniformity in the generated VEX reports.
-A possible approach to verify consistency could involve limiting the vulnerabilities in the dataset to those mapped to a specific database (e.g., NVD).
-The results of such an experiment could provide a better understanding of the mapping process.
+Another key factor affecting the consistency of the reports is the reference to different vulnerability databases.
+We have found a relatively strong positive linear correlation (0.88) between similarity in vulnerability database references and similarity in reports.
+When tools map to the same vulnerability databases, we observe greater uniformity in the generated VEX-reports.
+Here we note that inconsistency is not, by definition, a bad thing.

-Our analyses and results eventually leads us back to the problem of false positive and negative rates in the vulnerability reporting.
-This is a topic that we have not analyzed in this work but it is acknowledged by the tool developers with Trivy, for example, claims to reduce the number of false positives by referencing a specific vulnerability database based on the package manager used to install the component\cite{trivy_vulnerability_scanning_doc}.
-However, this approach is not entirely reliable.
-The issue runs deeper; even when vulnerabilities with known exploits are accurately documented, the affected component may be inaccessible, making real-world exploitation unlikely or impossible.
-This area warrants further research and investigation.